evfro/recsys19_hybridsvd/README.md

 This will launch interactive JupyterLab environment with access to all repository files.
 By default it starts with the `HybridSVD.ipynb` notebook that contains the code for HybridSVD model evaluated on the Movielens and Bookcrossing datasets.

+## Mind cloud environment restrictions
-**Important**: due to restrictions on cloud resources only small datasets, i.e., `Movielens-1M` or `Amazon Video Games`, allow performing full experiments.
+Due to restrictions on Binder's cloud resources only small datasets, e.g., `Movielens-1M` or `Amazon Video Games`, allow performing full experiments without interruption.
 Attempts to work with larger files will likely crash the environment.
-Therefore it's advised to do the following modifications to run jupyter notebooks safely:
+Originally all experiments were conducted on HPC servers with much larger amount of hardware resources.
+It is, therefore, advised to make the following modifications to run jupyter notebooks safely in the Binder cloud:

 ### Working with Movielens-1M data
 Experiments with this dataset are available in the following files: